Hapugastalawa

 Hapugastalawa (හපුගස්තලාව, ஹபுகஸ்தலாவை) is a rural town in the Nuwara Eliya District, Sri Lanka.
 Hapugastalawa is located 52.7 km west of Nuwara Eliya, in the Divisional Secretariat Division of the Kothmale.

 Geography

 Hapugastalawa is located at the edge of the Kothmale Valley with the villages of Halgolla, Harangala, Ruwanpura and Gorakaoya.
-To the East and South East Hapugastalawa is bounded Halgolla Village which shares the same postcode of 20668.
+To the east and southeast Hapugastalawa is bounded Halgolla Village which shares the same postcode of 20668.
 The suburb is predominantly residential with the main shopping area of Hapugastalawa centered between Kothmale, Nawalapitiya Gorakaoya and Gampola roads around the town centre.

 Commercial area

 The Hapugastalawa commercial area is located near the small lake.
-The town is organized with specialty stores, supermarkets and many restaurants run by Muslim, Sinhala and Tamil retailers.
+The town is organised with specialty stores, supermarkets and many restaurants run by Muslim, Sinhala and Tamil owners.
 The ethnic background of its shoppers has created a hub of restaurants and eateries in the area.

 Transport

 Hapugastalawa is relatively well served by public transport.
 Numerous bus services operate from the small interchange.
 These include the 720 route between Nawalapitiya and Nuwara-Eliya.